michael2012z/BitBible/markdown/KJV/files/Ps.md

 97. מ MEM.
 O how love I thy law! it is my meditation all the day.

-98. Thou through thy commandments hast made me wiser than mine enemies: for they are ever with me.they…: Heb. it is ever with me
+98. Thou through thy commandments hast made me wiser than mine enemies: for they are ever with me.

 99. I have more understanding than all my teachers: for thy testimonies are my meditation.